Analyzing TerrAscend (TSNDF) and The Competition

 |-14.56%

 5.8% of TerrAscend shares are owned by institutional investors.
 Comparatively, 20.7% of shares of all “Agricultural production – crops” companies are owned by institutional investors.
-31.9% of TerrAscend shares are owned by company insiders.
-Comparatively, 16.0% of shares of all “Agricultural production – crops” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.
+31.9% of TerrAscend shares are owned by insiders.
+Comparatively, 16.0% of shares of all “Agricultural production – crops” companies are owned by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

 Risk & Volatility

-TerrAscend has a beta of 1.64, suggesting that its stock price is 64% more volatile than the S&P 500.
-Comparatively, TerrAscend’s rivals have a beta of -19.60, suggesting that their average stock price is 2,060% less volatile than the S&P 500.
+TerrAscend has a beta of 1.55, meaning that its share price is 55% more volatile than the S&P 500.
+Comparatively, TerrAscend’s peers have a beta of -19.59, meaning that their average share price is 2,059% less volatile than the S&P 500.

 Summary